Koppillil Radhakrishnan: Kathakali and Carnatic Music

 Radhakrishnan is a Carnatic music and Kathakali enthusiast and performer.
 Radhakrishnan was drawn into the world of performing arts from childhood.
 After formal training in Kerala Natanam, under Professor Thrippunithura Vijayabhanu, he had training in Kathakali dance under Guru Pallippuram Gopalan Nair, Kalanilayam Raghavan and Shri T.V.A Varier.
 Also, he was trained in Carnatic music by eminent musicians like Prof. Vechoor Harihara Subramania Iyer, Dr. R.K.
 Srikantan, Dr. Nookala Chinna Satyanarayana; currently he is student of Vidwan R.S.
 Ramakanth.
 Dr. Radhakrishnan has performed at Bengaluru Sangeethotsav, Sankranthi Music Festival of RK Srikantan Trust, Swaralaya, Bangalore Centre for Kathakali and Arts, JSS Sangeetha Sabha, Chembai Vaidyanatha Bhagavathar Music Festival at Chennai.
 He has been singing at the Guruvayoor Chembai Sangeetholsavam every year since 2008.

-Positions held

-He has held several key positions in ISRO and was one of the key people behind India's Chandrayaan-1 Moon mission.
-He has held the following positions: